aaarendt/geohack_2016/relational databases/Readme.md

 # Relational databases for handling vector data

-## Motivation:
+##### Motivation:

 Nearly all geospatial problems involve manipulation of vector data.
-Vector data comprise sets of coordinate pairs such as point, line or polygon data and their associated attributes.
-The structure of vector data is inherently well represented in tabular format:
+Vector data include anything that can be represented by sets of coordinate pairs: x<sup>1</sup>

 | x | y | z |
 | -- | -- | --|

+The structure of vector data is inherently well represented in tabular format: